How to Get Dried Glue Off Painted Wood?

 2- Baking Soda

-Baking soda is another great home remedy by which you can easily remove dried glue from the wood surface.
+Baking soda is another great home remedy by which you can easily remove dried PVA glue from the wood surface.

 • Soften the adhesive with a hairdryer first